Tandem repeat: Terminology

+All tandem repeat arrays are classifiable as satellite DNA, a name originating from the fact that tandem DNA repeats, by nature of repeating the same nucleotide sequences repeatedly, have a unique ratio of the two possible nucleotide base pair combinations, conferring them a specific mass density that allows them to be separated from the rest of the genome with density-based laboratory techniques, thus appearing as "satellite bands".
+Albeit, a tandem repeat array could not show up as a satellite band if it had a nucleotide composition close to the average of the genome.

 When exactly two nucleotides are repeated, it is called a dinucleotide repeat (for example: ACACACAC...).
 The microsatellite instability in hereditary nonpolyposis colon cancer most commonly affects such regions.

 When three nucleotides are repeated, it is called a trinucleotide repeat (for example: CAGCAGCAGCAG...), and abnormalities in such regions can give rise to trinucleotide repeat disorders.